tomiia/bazar/Anime download/README.md

 2) nyaa/nyaa2 use horriblesubs release via [nyaa.se](https://nyaa.se).
 It's used like that "nyaa/nyaa2 quality(720p/1080p) anime name(ex: "Flying Witch").

 nyaa let you choose what to downloads (ex: ep 1 to 5, only ep 5, or all for all episodes) and nyaa2 downloads all episodes directly.
-There is also a -s argument to search animes (ex: nyaa/nyaa2 -s 720p "Flying Witch")
+There is also a -s argument for anime search (ex: nyaa/nyaa2 -s 720p "Flying Witch")

 # Don't forget to modify the directory variable dir= for those scripts.